 The critical case, with local estimates of power / logarithmic type (see (\ref{upper logarithmic}) in point (2) in Theorem \ref{Thm estimates on Gamma} ) corresponds to $r=2$, that is upper bounds on second order derivatives.

 The function $\Gamma$ itself, and its first order derivatives, despite their being jointly homogeneous, do not satisfy an easy upper bound in terms of $d_{X}\left( x,y\right) $. \end{example}

-\textbf{Plan of the paper.} In Section \ref{sec preliminaries} we collect some known facts on a couple of topics: first, in Section \ref{sec homogeneous vector fields}, we recall some facts about the control distance and the volume of balls in the context of homogeneous (but not left invariant) H\"{o}rmander vector fields;\ about the geometry of vector fields; then, in Section \ref{sec left invariant}, we deal with homogeneous groups, homogeneous, left invariant, hypoelliptic operators in this context, and their fundamental solution.
-In Section \ref{sec lifting} we prove our results.
+\textbf{Plan of the paper.} In Section \ref{sec preliminaries} we collect some known facts on a couple of topics: first, in Section \ref{sec homogeneous vector fields}, we recall some facts about the control distance and the volume of balls in the context of homogeneous (but not left invariant) H\"{o}rmander vector fields; then, in Section \ref{sec left-invariant}, we deal with homogeneous groups, homogeneous and left-invariant hypoelliptic operators in this context, and their fundamental solution.
+In Section \ref{sec:PropGenRockland} we prove our results.
 First, in Section \ref{sec lifting}, we present the lifting technique devised in \cite{BB-lift} adapted to the present context.
 Applying this technique, in Sections \ref{sec hypoellipticity} and \ref{subsec Liouville} we prove Theorems \ref{Thm main hypoellipticity} and \ref{Thm main Liouville}, respectively.
-In Section \ref{sec existence fund sol} we prove theorems \ref{thm:ExistenceEstimLhGeneral} and \ref{Thm estimates on Gamma}, that is our main results.
+In Section \ref{sec existence fund sol} we prove Theorems \ref{thm:ExistenceEstimLhGeneral} and \ref{Thm estimates on Gamma}, that is our main results.
 Finally, in Section \ref{sec heat type operators} we show how our main results can be extended to heat-type operators of the kind $\mathcal{L}\pm\partial_{t}$.